 - Go to the page whose layout is to be exported.
-At the top of the Divi generator, you will click on the discrete icon with a double arrow,
+At the top of the Divi Generator, you will click on the discrete icon with a double arrow,

-- A popup opens.
+- A popup window opens.
 Enter the name of your layout to be exported.
 For example "contact page",

-- Click on "Export Divi Manufacturer's Layout",
+- Click on "Export Divi Builder Page Layout,

-- Wait for the export to take place,
+- Wait for the export,

 - Save this layout on your computer.
 For your information, the exported layouts are in .JSON format

 Here is the video version:

 - Go to the page where you want to import the layout.
-At the top of the Divi generator, you will click on the discrete icon with a double arrow,
+At the top of the Divi Generator, you will click on the discrete icon with a double arrow,

-- Click on "choose a file",
+- Click on Click on "choose a file".,

 - A window opens to choose the layout to import.
-This one must be present in your computer and must be imported in a JSON format (not zipped, i.e. uncompressed).
+The layout must be present on your computer and must be imported in a .JSON format (not zipped, i.e. unzipped).

 - Wait until the import is complete.

 At this stage, your page has loaded the various modules that make up the imported layout.
 All you have to do is modify your texts, images, colours etc...